reymond-group/smilesDrawer/doc/all.md

 <a name="Graph+kkLayout"></a>

 ### graph.kkLayout(vertexIds, center, startVertexId, ring)
-Positiones the (sub)graph using Kamada and Kawais algorithm for drawing general undirected graphs. https://pdfs.semanticscholar.org/b8d3/bca50ccc573c5cb99f7d201e8acce6618f04.pdf
+Positiones the (sub)graph using Kamada and Kawais algorithm for drawing general undirected graphs. https://pdfs.semanticscholar.org/b8d3/bca50ccc573c5cb99f7d201e8acce6618f04.pdfThere are undocumented layout parameters.
+They are undocumented for a reason, so be very careful.

 **Kind**: instance method of <code>[Graph](#Graph)</code>